Bhavana1622/Bake-House/README.md

 # Bake-House

 Description:-
-In the application, there are 3 pages
+In this  application, there are 3 pages
 1) Home Page
 2) Aboutus Page
 3)Contact Page